Nursing Home Negligence Attorneys Baltimore MD

 What Can I Do If My Loved One is Being Mistreated by Staff?

 If you fear your loved one is being neglected or subjected to malpractice the first course of action is to speak with the nursing home or assisted living facility’s staff.
 Keep a log of your observations, including any usual injuries or behaviors and the date and time they occur.
-Maintain a record of conversations with the staff and their attempts to resolve your concerns.

 These records can become the information a medical malpractice lawyer will use to determine whether there was a violation of the standard of care that is common to other nursing facilities.
 If there is evidence that a health care provider violated this standard, the facility may be liable for medical malpractice.